Please note that Tapas no longer supports Internet Explorer.

 But that illusion cracked earlier at the banquet when he kissed her like he was staking territory.
 It had been a warning and a threat wrapped in control.

 And now, as Alaric stepped into the room, something in his expression made her skin crawl.
 The softness looked practiced.
-The smile didn't reach his eyes.
+His gaze stayed alert, watching for weakness.

 He'd seen her with Caelan.
 Whatever brought him here tonight, it wasn't simple affection.